Sampling conditioned hypoelliptic diffusions: Introduction

 \subsection{Notation}

-Throughout the article, we will use the notation as introduced above: by $s, t\in [0,T]$ we denote `physical time', \textit{i.e.}\ the time variable in equations like \eqref{E:sde1} and~\eqref{E:sde2} which define the target distributions.
-By $\sigma, \tau \geq 0$ we denote `algorithmic time', \textit{i.e.}\ the time variable in sampling equations like \eqref{E:spde1} and~\eqref{E:spde2}.
+Throughout the article we will use the notation as introduced above: by $s, t\in[0,T]$ we denote ``physical time,'' that is, the time variable in equations like (\ref{E:sde1}) and (\ref{E:sde2}) which define the target distributions.
+By $\sigma, \tau\geq0$ we denote ``algorithmic time,'' that is, the time variable in sampling equations like (\ref{E:spde1}) and (\ref{E:spde2}).
 Thus, in the sampling SPDEs, $\tau$ takes the role of time and $t$ takes the role of space.